Working Alongside Trans and Gender Variant People

-To request a place on the waiting list, please complete this request form.
+To request a place on this course, please complete this request form.

-Please note: All requests are read and actioned by our staff; places that become available will be allocated on a first come first served basis.
-You should receive an email within 48 working hours of completing the request form, acknowledging that you are on the waiting list.
+Please note: All requests are read and actioned by our staff; places will be allocated on a first come first served basis.
+You should receive an email within 48 working hours of completing the request form, confirming whether a place is available and has been allocated to you.

 Once a place has been confirmed, you will be sent payment details.